SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIRow.md

 > [!NOTE]
 > A row key based on the row index will automatically be assigned when the row appears in a query result.
 >
-> Since this row key depends on the number of rows that came before it, it will not be available in the Ad Hoc data source.
+> Since this row key depends on the number of rows that came before it, it will not be available in the ad hoc data source.
 The value of the [Key](#properties) property will be `null`.

 ### GQIRow(string key, GQICell[] cells)